ReactFinland/future-frontend-site/content/intro.md

 At the same time Finland is a little bit exotic as a destination due to its unique culture and weird language.
 We are also known for our technical prowess and in a way a conference like this is a showcase for the country itself.

-Make sure to have time beyond the conference to explore this weird and Nordic country with thousand of lakes and an endless amount of forest.
+Make sure to have time beyond the conference to explore this weird and Nordic country with thousands of lakes and an endless amount of forest.

 ## How can I convince my boss to visit Future Frontend?